Where to eat in Seoul: the best restaurants

 Getting there: Subway Line 9, Bongeunsa Station, or Subway Line 2, Samseong Station

-Recommended restaurants in Insadong
+Best restaurants in Jongno and Insadong

 • Chon: like many restaurants in Insadong, Chon is located in a charming old building with a warm wooden interior that perfectly matches the atmosphere of the neighborhood.
 The menu focuses on traditional Korean cuisine with plenty of side dishes, fish, and meat options.
 I highly recommend the bulgogi (불고기) and the jeon (전), Korean-style pancakes.
 The version I tried was made with buchu (부추) — similar to chives and typical of East Asia — combined with shrimp and squid.
 There are set menus for two or more people, ranging from 20,000 to 40,000 won per person (about $15–30 USD), as well as a wide selection of à la carte dishes.